Barry Colliver

-Barry Raymond Colliver (born 28 February 1935) is a former Australian rules footballer who played for the Essendon Football Club in the Victorian Football League (VFL).
+Barry Raymond Colliver (28 February 1935 – 19 May 2023) was an Australian rules footballer who played for the Essendon Football Club in the Victorian Football League (VFL).
 He won the under-19s best and fairest in 1952 and was captain the next year.
 After his time for the Essendon, Colliver played for the Rushworth Football Club and was captain-coach of Lake Boga.